-Some iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max users have noticed severe battery drain.
-Battery life issues can be tricky to fix, but there are some things to try before downgrading your phone’s software or getting in touch with Apple customer service.
+Some iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max users have run into severe battery drain.
+Battery life issues can be tricky to fix, but there are some things you should try before downgrading your phone’s software or getting in touch with Apple customer support.

 We’ve seen complaints about a variety of issues ranging from scratched screens to Wi-Fi issues to problems with first-party apps.
-We’ve also seen some complaints about abnormal battery loss.
+We’ve also seen complaints about abnormal battery drain.